iotaledger/iota-wiki/docs/get-started/glossary.md

 - **Peer to Peer Network:** A decentralized network of different network nodes that are connected to each other and exchange data.
 - **Peering:** The process of discovering and connecting to other network nodes.
 - **Payload (IOTA 2.0):** A field in a message that determines the type.
 Examples are value payload (TransactionType type), FPC opinion payload (StatementType type), dRNG payload (Payload), Salt declaration payload, generic data payload.
-- **Private Tangle:** A private tangle is comparable to a test network under complete control of the operator.
-This allows companies and developers to test their applications under self-defined environment variables without external influences and protected from prying eyes.
-There is no interoperability between a private Tangle and the IOTA or Shimmer Tangle.
-So, sending from one to the other does not work either.
-Each private Tangle is an independent network with its own nodes, tokens, and coordinator.
 - **Proof of Work (PoW):** A time-consuming (expensive) mathematical calculation that uses computational power to prevent spam attacks.
 It consists of a difficult cryptographic puzzle that is easy to verify.
 - **Proof of Inclusion (PoI):** With PoI, one is able to provide evidence that a transaction was indirectly referenced by another transaction without having to present the full chain of actual transactions between the two transactions.
 This is done by using a sequence of hashes instead of the actual transaction data to prove the inclusion of a transaction (inclusion) in the referenced subtangle.
 - **Pruning:** In computer science, this is a term for simplifying, shortening, and optimizing decision trees.
 In Shimmer, this is done by local snapshots on each full node.
 Old transactions that have already been confirmed are deleted from the database, leaving only a file (list) of credits on each address.